Car Accidents & Post-Traumatic Stress

 Kevin Biniazan—March 18, 2020

 Some of the most devastating injuries a person can suffer result from a negligence-related car accident.
 Often, people sustain traumatic brain injuries, spinal cord injuries, and many other catastrophic injuries.
 However, in some cases, mental trauma can last much longer than physical injuries.

 Most people think of former military service members when they hear the term post-traumatic stress disorder.
 It is a severe condition, but it is not solely designated to a specific subgroup of people.
 Anyone can suffer post-traumatic stress, including those who suffer harm in a severe crash.

 It’s vital for you to recognize how to deal with post-traumatic stress after a car accident.
 Of course, you can discuss your potential legal options with a lawyer as mental trauma may fall under the umbrella of non-economic damages.
 Below, we provide some ways to cope with PTSD after a crash and your rights moving forward.
-You’ll learn some of the coping mechanisms that can help you anytime you encounter any of your stressors that lead to emotions from the PTSD.
+You’ll learn some of the coping mechanisms that can help you anytime you encounter any of the stressors that lead to emotions from PTSD.

 If you suffer mental trauma due to someone else’s negligence, call our firm at (855) 212-8200 to learn about your potential options.

 How to Cope with PTSD

 After a crash, you may endure some of the daily effects that come with this severe condition.
 It may make it difficult for you to complete some of the simplest tasks you did before you were in a crash.
 These steps can help you through each step so that you can start your healing process.